 I (Anthony Crosby) have always been a bit of a “good boy.”
 Sure, I’ve received the occasional speeding ticket and probably should have been booked for J-walking a few times; however, I’ve never really been one for extreme acts of recklessness.
-And you may be thinking “well, you know what they say, Anthony, nice guys finish last.”
+You may be thinking “well, you know what they say, Anthony, nice guys finish last.”
 I’m not sure if that statement can actually be backed by science or not, but I do know that nice guys can sit in judges’ offices without stress and accelerated hearts rates!
 Yes, this “good boy” had a visit with a judge for today’s feature, and, when you’re on the right side of the law, these visits can be a delightful time!

 Today, our guest is Judge Mason Simons.
-At the time this feature was written, Judge Simons is currently seeking re-election for Elko County, Justice of the Peace.
-As a man who takes seriously the safety and well being of our community, how did Judge Simons come to feel this sense of responsibility for Elko in the first place?
+At the time of this feature’s publication, Judge Simons is currently seeking re-election for Elko County, Justice of the Peace.
+As a man who takes the safety and well being of our community seriously, how did Judge Simons come to feel this sense of responsibility for Elko in the first place?
 Let’s find out!
 “I was born in St. George, Utah.
-At the time I was born, my parents actually lived in Las Vegas; however, it costs too much money to have a baby in Las Vegas in 1977, so they went to St. George to save money.
+At the time I was born, my parents actually lived in Las Vegas; however, it cost too much money to have a baby in Las Vegas in 1977, so they went to St. George to save money.
 When I was about two, my family moved to a tiny town in Utah called Escalante, of about eight hundred people.
 My father worked for the federal government there, and I lived there for about ten years.
 So, that’s where I would consider being my hometown, the place where I grew up.
 At the start of jr.high school, my family moved back to Las Vegas.
-So, I went from a town of about eight hundred people to a metropolis.
+I went from a town of about eight hundred people to a metropolis.
 I graduated from high school in Las Vegas and eventually went off to school in Utah to graduate from Utah State University.”

-Well, thanks for serving our town for the last decade, Judge Simons!
+Thank you for serving our town over the last decade, Judge Simons!
 As someone who sees different aspects of Elko that most are merely not privileged to, what are some things you’ve noticed/would like to see come to reality after all of your time on the bench?
 “I deal with a lot of the shady underbelly of Elko on a daily basis.
 So, I’m concerned about some of the trends we see as far as criminal involvement that goes on in our city.
 I don’t think we should get too discouraged because I think, by and large, our community is a place with a lot of positive things going on that we should be proud of.
 But we shouldn’t ignore problems that we have; we should try to address those things.
 One of the things I deal most with is the criminal offense of driving under the influence.
 We have a lot of DUI cases.
 Perhaps we have a little bit of the fast and loose type lifestyle in Elko.
 Maybe that’s due to the mining employment or that sort of thing.
 I would encourage people, as many members of our community enjoy social drinking, not to do things that put people at risk.
 And it’s a whole lot less expensive to call that taxi or have your friend pick you up compared to all of the financial repercussions of having a DUI on your record.”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!